sveetch/optimus-bootstrap/README.rst

 Once created a project will have everything to start:

+* Optimus site project well configured;
-* Modern frontend with Bootstrap5, Node.js and Webpack;
+* Modern frontend with a Node.js environment, `Bootstrap frontend toolkit`_ and Webpack;
+* A Makefile with every useful tasks to operate your project;
 * Development in a Python virtual environment with `virtualenv`_ and `pip`_;
 * Optional GIT repository initialization;
 * `Flake8`_ configuration for quality review;